 The 2nd Annual Coexistence Dinner and Dialogue took place on Sunday, January 26, and once again, it encouraged positive conversation focused on diversity and faith, in an effort to promote an atmosphere of acceptance, learning, and openness.
 The event was organized and hosted by Fisher student Husain Bawany for the second year in a row.

-On Monday, January 16, St. John Fisher College hosted its annual Martin Luther King, Jr. Celebration.
-The theme of this year's event was "Unconditional Love For All,” and the event was attended by 250 students, faculty, staff, and members of the community.
+On Monday, January 21, St. John Fisher College hosted its annual Martin Luther King, Jr. Celebration.
+The theme of this year's event was "Allow Freedom to Ring for All God’s Children,” and the event attracted 150 students, faculty, staff, and community members.